istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 ### Namespace-wide policy

-To change mTLS for all workloads within a particular namespace, use a namespace-wide policy.
+To change mutual TLS for all workloads within a particular namespace, use a namespace-wide policy.
 The specification of the policy is the same as for a mesh-wide policy, but you specify the namespace it applies to under `metadata`.
-For example, the following peer authentication policy enables strict mTLS  for the `foo` namespace:
+For example, the following peer authentication policy enables strict mutual TLS  for the `foo` namespace:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF